Exploring non-Euclidean photonics: Pseudosphere microlaser: Stability computations of periodic geodesics

 \subsection{Monodromy matrix for propagation}

-In this paragraph, we derive the monodromy matrix $\Pi(t)$ for the propagation along a geodesic on the tractoid surface.
-The usual $(\zeta, \sin(\chi))$ coordinate system is convenient where $\zeta$ is the coordinate in a direction orthogonal to the geodesic tangent vector and $\chi$ is the deviation from the original propagation direction, as shown in Fig. \ref{fig:monodromy_schema}.
+In this paragraph, we derive the monodromy matrix $\mathcal{P}(t)$ for the propagation along a geodesic on the tractoid surface.
+The usual $(\zeta, \sin(\chi))$ coordinate system along the unperturbed trajectory is convenient, where $\zeta$ is the coordinate in a direction orthogonal to the geodesic tangent vector and $\chi$ is the deviation from the original propagation direction, as shown in Fig. \ref{fig:monodromy_schema}.
 The coordinate $\sin(\chi)$ corresponds to $d\zeta / dt$, ie. the local slope with respect to the unperturbed geodesic.
-The matrix $\Pi(t)$ is defined by the following system at the first order
+Within this linearized stability analysis, the matrix $\mathcal{P}(t)$ is defined as